There are 2

 $39.00 per copy BUYNOW!

-Then watch for your incoming emails for a PDF attached.
+Watch for your incoming emails for a PDF attached.
+It may be put in your Junk folder.
 It should arrive in about 24 hours the same or next work day (office closed on weekends and your order is processed the first business day).

-A Print copy is the same book as the PDF, It is a 49 page "CAN Bus" book version
+A Print copy is the same book as the PDF version.
+It is a 49 page "CAN Bus" book version

-with 43 full color photos and 20 line art illustrations is available for
+with 43 full color photos and 20 line art illustrations.
+It is available for

 $65.00 per copy plus standard shipping by postal service.
 BUY